mj012/FRT/README.md

-# Microsoft-Future-Ready-Talent-Virtual-Internship-Project
+Microsoft FRT Virtual-Internship-Project

 This is the our final project created for Microsoft Future Ready Talent Virtual Internship Program

-# denta care Website with Healthbot](https://agreeable-pebble-00a48290f.5.azurestaticapps.net/)
+# dental care Website with Healthbot](https://agreeable-pebble-00a48290f.5.azurestaticapps.net/)

 Project Link :https://agreeable-pebble-00a48290f.5.azurestaticapps.net